johngreenfield/synapse/README.md

 # Synapse
 Synapse is a self-hosted, on-premises generative AI server designed for privacy, control, and performance.
 It provides an OpenAI-compatible API, allowing any application that works with the OpenAI API to seamlessly connect to open-source Large Language Models (LLMs) running on your own hardware.

 **Please note:** Synapse is an early-stages prototype whichs currently lacks any form of authentication or security and is only for research purposes.
-Do not implement this in a production environment without first hardening the server.
+Do not implement this in a production environment.

 ## Core Features
 - Privacy First: All models and data remain on your private server or cloud.
 No data is ever sent to third-party services.